- Birth of Meiji Bulgaria Yogurt

 Meiji Bulgaria Yogurt

 The lactic acid bacteria composition was changed to incorporate Lactobacillus delbrueckii subsp. bulgaricus (strain 2038) and Streptococcus thermophilus (strain 1131).
 The product was renewed as Meiji Bulgaria Yogurt LB81 (the number formed by combining the last digit of each bacterial strain).
+Government approval as a Food for Specified Health Use (FOSHU) was obtained.
+1990

 Meiji Bulgaria Yogurt